Saving system specific tables - part 2

 Ok, but which tables contain the system-specific data?
 Difficult to figure out... fortunately the SAP system gives us this information!
 We can use the "PCA tool" (Post Copy Automation).
 This tool is part of the SAP Landscape Management, enterprise edition software and SAP Landscape Management Cloud software.
 To use the full scope of its functions, you must either own an SAP Landscape Management, enterprise edition license or an SAP Landscape Management Cloud subscription.
 If this does not fit to your situation, you can not use it and likely not all software parts of the PCA tool are available in your system.
 But the good news is, that in every case we can use it to determine the tables which are worth to consider them in a backup.

 1st step: Use the program Z_SHOW_PCA_TABLES supplied with our product (folder ABAPs, file 'ShowPCATables.txt', or download it here) to get the complete list.
-Execute it by using the option "REFRESH" and you will get a list of components and their related tables in a single big list.
+This is the selection screen:

 List of system specific tables from the PCA tool

-So this is the overall amount of components and tables that will be handled by the PCA tool (if you have the necessary license) in the context of a system refresh.
+So this is the overall amount of components and tables that would be handled by the PCA tool (if you have the necessary license) in the context of a system refresh.

 Above the table, you will find a button "XML file".
-With this button the ABAP program can generate an XML file that can be used by "Shortcut for SAP systems" - to be more precise, by the command line tool - for backing up the tables in files.
+With this button the ABAP program can generate an XML file that can be used by "Shortcut for SAP systems" command line tool for backing up the tables in files.

 If you want, you can use the ALV filter and/or the selection mark in the 1st row to reduce the amount of components and/or tables.
 As this article is about backing up system specific data, we simply take all of the components and tables.